There’s a lot of hype around Instagram, and how important it is for businesses of all sizes?

 Of course, this engagement group is for their posts as well.
 Make sure to reciprocate the Instagram love by commenting and engaging with their content.
 By simply choosing to work as a supportive community, you'll also interact with all of their audience's.
 It's a win-win for everyone involved.

 Remember that data that you started collecting?
 This is where it comes into play.
-We can analyze all of the times recorded in your note, as well as the engagement levels for that post to find the best time to post for your businesses’ engagement.
+Analyze all of the times recorded in your note, as well as the engagement levels for that post to find the best time to post for your business.

 Know How Often To Post